 The schedule, or lack of it, was probably my biggest surprise.
-I’d spent years being at work (or travelling there and back) ten to twelve hours a day.
+I’d spent years being at work (or traveling there and back) ten to twelve hours a day.
 Now I’m home for that extra time, but it doesn’t feel like surplus.
 Four hours can go by while I’m working on a design and I only notice because my forgotten coffee has gone cold.
 Finny is enjoying a lot more “you’re so cute” cuddles and afternoon walkies, but all in all the time just evaporates into the ethos.
 I am enjoying the luxury of sleeping in though, I don’t really do it, but I could if I wanted, and that’s just heavenly!

 I’m probably putting in longer hours than I did before.
 Always wanting to “just finish that one thing” or thinking about my next work tasks as I make dinner, or fold laundry.
 There is no separation between work and home life when you’re self-employed.
 I’m happy to accept this for the flexibility and other trade-offs, but there is no getting around the fact that you’re never really off.

 I wouldn’t say working for myself is easier than having a traditional job.
 It feels like there is a lot more riding on it, more skin in the game.
 I’m probably a more demanding, less forgiving and critical boss than any I’ve ever worked for, and that will be a challenge I’ll have to work on, on top of everything else.
 Russ has been extremely supportive during my journey.
 We both have the same ideas of what home and family life should be, so I’m happy to have the opportunity to work towards balance.